-If you’ve tried deep sleep techniques and still wake up tired, it’s easy to assume the problem is willpower.
+If you have tried deep sleep techniques and still wake up tired, it is easy to assume the problem is willpower.
 For many high-performing adults, the issue is not effort.
 It is physiology.
 When the brain and nervous system stay on high alert, sleep can look normal on a clock while recovery stays low in real life.

 At AgeRejuvenation, we see this pattern often in professionals who manage deadlines, travel, training schedules, and family demands.
 You may fall asleep fast but wake at 3 a.m.
 You may sleep eight hours but still feel foggy.
 The goal is to shift the body out of constant activation so restorative sleep becomes easier to access and easier to keep.

-Why Deep Sleep Breaks Down Under Chronic Stress
+Why Does Deep Sleep Break Down Under Chronic Stress?

-When the sympathetic nervous system is overactive, the body behaves as if it is on call, even at night.
+The autonomic nervous system has two main branches: the sympathetic branch that revs the body up and the parasympathetic branch that calms it down, and balance between the two governs how well you rest, according to the Cleveland Clinic's overview of how the autonomic nervous system controls automatic functions.
+When the sympathetic side is overactive, the body behaves as if it is on call, even at night.
 That can change breathing patterns, muscle tone, and temperature regulation.
 It can also flatten the natural cortisol rhythm, which is one reason some people feel wired late at night and slow in the morning.
+Cortisol normally peaks in the morning and tapers through the day, and a disrupted curve can leave you alert at bedtime, as Cleveland Clinic explains in its breakdown of how cortisol follows a daily pattern.

 Over time, the brain can learn a pattern: bed equals vigilance.
 That is not a mindset problem.
-It’s a physiological feedback cycle.
+It is a physiological feedback cycle.
 Small signals can keep the brain scanning for threats, such as work emails, late-night training, alcohol close to bedtime, or inconsistent sleep timing.

 Common signs your nervous system may be driving the issue include: